mkornyev/ReEntryWiki/Home.md

 ## Quick Summary

 The system serves ReEntry412 in two capacities.
-1. As an accessible platform for searchable NewERA resources
+1. As an accessible public platform for searchable NewERA resources
 2. As a CRM internal to the organization